Learn to Drive Properly

 If you don’t know the road rules and what you should be doing then you shouldn’t be on the road.

 Most just say they had a bit of a look but then just went about getting into the car and driving.

 Supervisors or parents should include the learning goals as part of what they need to be teaching.

 Learners need to be aware of what they should be doing at the beginning of learning.

 At the end of the day, as the saying goes, it’s up to you how you teach someone to drive.

-By skipping the basics without understanding the learning requirements comes through towards the end of the students driving hours.
+By skipping the basics without understanding the learning requirements puts people at risk.

 It takes time for learners to absorb information and learn techniques.

 We quite often see students that are not aware of the learning requirements.

 We teach driving, learners should know the road rules